Eligibility

 In a World History Context

 Discuss the impact of the agricultural revolution in Lowland Scotland on the development of rural Scottish communities in pre-Confederation Canada.
-Use this web site, www.scarboroughrecord.com and the bibliographical sources listed on www.beamccowan.com/james4.htm as principle resources.
+Use this web site, www.scarboroughrecord.com and the bibliographical sources listed on www.mccowan.org/james4.htm as principle resources.

 Length / Rules: Minimum 2,000 words; Maximum 3,000 words (excluding notes and bibliography).
-MS WordTM doc format.
+MS WordTM doc or docx format.
 Title page must include: contestant’s name, address, phone number; name, address, phone number of contestant’s school; name of teacher and course title.
 The essay must not indicate the grade received, nor show any comments by the teacher.

 Criteria: Depth of analysis and interpretation of primary source and other data; quality, clarity and originality of writing, soundness of central theme, strength and organization of argument.